 Word of mouth will only get you so far when promoting your boot camp.
 While you can alert your current members of the new program through in-class announcements and member emails, use your boot camp as an opportunity to reach prospective members in your area.
 A boot camp is a much smaller commitment than a gym membership, and could be the perfect way to get new people to try your program out.
 Create targeted Facebook ads and boosted posts to reach individuals that live by your gym, as well as by the park you’ll be hosting the boot camp at.
 Develop a landing page or webpage on your site that promotes the boot camp and contains a form for new visitors to sign up.
 Make sure the page is well-optimized and consider developing a small pay-per-click (PPC) program on AdWords to send folks who are searching for boot camps in the area to your page.

-With the strategic planning, a boot camp is a great way to boost revenue, retain your members in the busy summer months and reach potential members in your area.
+With the strategic planning, a boot camp is a great way to boost revenue and reach potential members in your area.
 Have you organized an offsite boot camp for your fitness business?
 Share your tips in the comment section below!

 Looking for ways to spread awareness for your upcoming boot camp?
 Get your copy of our 10 Step Marketing Guide for tips on how to properly use social media, start a blog, capture leads and much more!